What Happens with Untreated Sleep Apnea?

-You might face death if you don't take it seriously and let the conditions continue.
+You might face sudden death if you don’t take it seriously and let the conditions continue.
+Sleep apnea is dangerous because it can lead to severe health conditions that can become life-threatening if left untreated.
+With effective sleep apnea treatment you can increase life expectancy.

-Leaving the condition untreated can be a major leading cause to develop other health issues.
+Leaving the obstructive sleep apnea untreated can be a major cause to develop other health issues.
 These may include stroke, diabetes, blood pressure, and other dangerous heart diseases.
 Sleep apnea can kill you through complications such as arrhythmias (irregular heart rhythms) and pulmonary hypertension (high blood pressure in the lungs).

 The presence of these conditions significantly heightens the risk of heart failure and other life-threatening cardiovascular problems.
-Furthermore, sleep apnea can substantially impact various other health conditions.
-When a person has sleep apnea, they experience repeated pauses in breathing during sleep, leading to oxygen deprivation and elevated carbon dioxide levels in the body.
+Furthermore, obstructive sleep apnea can substantially impact various other health conditions.
+When a person has sleep apnea, they stop breathing multiple times throughout the night, leading to oxygen deprivation and elevated carbon dioxide levels in the body.

 Why Can Sleep Apnea Kill?